neondatabase/website/content/docs/introduction/about-billing.md

 <DetailIconCards>

-<a href="/docs/introduction/manage-billing" description="Manage your monthly bill." icon="branching">Manage billing</a>
+<a href="/docs/introduction/manage-billing" description="Manage your monthly bill." icon="setup">Manage billing</a>

-<a href="/docs/introduction/billing-sample" description="See how billing breaks down for a sample project." icon="branching">Sample projects</a>
+<a href="/docs/introduction/billing-sample" description="See how billing breaks down for a sample project." icon="chart-bar">Sample projects</a>

 </DetailIconCards>